A Reminder About Home Modifications

 You will need to complete the Modification Application specific to your modification type.
 The applications can be found at the bottom of this page, and each application outlines the specific requirements for each type of modification.
 Please keep the following important information and guidelines in mind:

-• If you want to change any of the exterior colors on your home, you’ll be required to submit paint samples that are clearly labeled with information about where each will be used - siding, trim, shutters, doors, etc. No approval will be granted without samples.
-Even if you are simply refreshing paint or stain using the exact same colors, you still must complete an application form and pay the necessary fee before work can begin.
+If you want to change any of the exterior colors on your home, you’ll be required to submit paint samples that are clearly labeled with information about where each will be used - siding, trim, shutters, doors, etc. No approval will be granted without samples.
+Even if you are simply refreshing paint or stain using the exact same colors, you still must complete an application form and pay the necessary fee and deposi before work can begin.
+Click here to review the modification application for paint color changes.

-• If landscaping changes are visible from the street or neighboring homes, you must submit a detailed plan on an actual plot plan that includes plant types, sizes and locations, path or walkway plans and hardscape material specifications.
+For proposed landscaping changes, you must submit a detailed plan on an actual plot plan for your property that includes plant types, sizes and locations, path or walkway plans and hardscape material specifications.
 Keep in mind that there are minimum planting requirements - including for canopy trees in front yards - that must be maintained.
 See Section 5 of the Residential Design Principles for details about these requirements.
+Click here to review the modification application for landscaping changes.

-• All fences, decks and patios require DURB review.
+All fences require DURB review.
 Please see page 3 of the Residential Design Principles for specific information about fence requirements.
 Your plans must be submitted on an actual plot plan of your property with measurements that show the placement of all elements of the design.
 You are also required to provide details about the color and materials that will be used.
+Click here to review the modification application for fences.

-3. Submit complete application to the POA office.
+3. Submit complete Modification Application package and payment(s) to the POA office.

 4. Wait for notification of review status.